Real Estate taxes are collected semi-annually for a Fiscal Year that begins 6 months before the calendar year. (i.e. 7/1/23 to 6/30/24 is FY 2024)

-- The first half of the tax is due November first (11/1), or 30 days after the mailing of the bill.
+- The first half of the tax is due November 1st (11/1), or 30 days after the mailing of the bill.

-- The second half of the tax is due May first (5/1), or 30 days after the mailing of the bill.
+- The second half of the tax is due May 1st (5/1), or 30 days after the mailing of the bill.

 Failure to receive a bill does not affect the validity of the tax or interest and penalties incurred until collected.

-Application for Real Estate Property Tax Abatements must be filed by thirty days from the mailing of the first half tax bills, usually November first.
-The actual Abatement date is shown on the bill.
+Application for Real Estate Property Tax Abatements must be filed by thirty days from the mailing of the first half of tax bills.
+The actual abatement date is shown on the bill.
 This application must be received by the Assessors Office by that date.
-For further information and proper forms, pleased contact the Assessors Office at (978) 838-2256.
+For further information and proper forms, please contact the Assessor's Office at 978-838-2256.